mariosknl/checkout-pages/README.md

 A new tab on the browser will open at `localhost:6006`.
 At the sidebar, you can see all the elements used in the project in categories.
 There is a <b>Form</b> story that includes at least one of the components inside.
 There is also a <b>Forms</b> story folder which includes 3 different forms used individually in the main project form.

+If we want to publish the storybook and share it with users that don't have the permission to see this repository and run the above command, we have to do something different.
+Please submit an issue so I can give you the proper instruction on how this can be done.

 ## Run Tests

 `npx cypress open`